Documentation for EditorPaint, a 2D & 3D painting tool available in the Asset Store.

 Once you are ready, click the Create Project button to begin.

 In the tools gui, there is the Objects list at the top which contains all of the imported objects plus each objects unique settings.
-The 2D window only has one object ever loaded, so instead you will see a list of layer unique settings.
 You can edit the texture resolution for a layer and the object material settings in this section.

 Save textures - If you want to save a texture to disc, find the object in this section and click the save button on the type of texture you want to save to disc.
 You can currently save textures as png, tga, gif, jpg, bmp, tif, gif formats.
 If you wish to save your file as a different format than the one you imported it as, you will need to type the file extension type you want while saving.
 Unfortunately this is a current Unity Editor limitation in not supporting a drop down list of EditorPaint supported formats.